epsln/mortier/README.md

     - Bands and lace modes with configurable width
     - Bézier curve sides for smooth rendering
     - Hatch fill patterns with angle, spacing, and cross-hatching options
+    - Polygon filling with matplotlib colormaps, line, background and hatching colors
-    - Optional half-plane conversion for hyperbolic tilings
+    - Half-plane conversion for hyperbolic tilings
     - Flexible scaling and output size

 ## Installation